Hardware Measurement

 • The loudness bar updates.

-• Recorded-output playback sounds like the processed Helix tone.
+• Recorded-output playback sounds like the processed tone.

 • The result table does not show unexpected red warnings.